-REQUIREMENTS FOR A MAJOR IN SOCIOLOGY
+REQUIREMENTS FOR THE SOCIOLOGY MAJOR

 Sociology majors are required to complete the following courses, totaling 30 semester hours.
-All courses for the major should be completed with a grade of "C" or higher.
-The only exception is as follows:

-One grade of "C-" will be allowed to count toward the major, so long as it does not occur with any of the following three (3) courses:
+All courses for the major must be completed with a grade of "C" or higher.
+The only exception is as follows: One grade of "C-" will be allowed to count toward the major so long as it does not occur with any of the following three courses: